Careers

 • 100% remote and no cost-of-living pay cuts.
 We want you to work where you work best and we are not going to "adjust" your pay if you move somewhere with a lower cost of living.

-• We pay 100% of your and your dependants' healthcare premium in a high-quality, national PPO plan for US-based employees.
+• We pay 100% of your and your dependents' healthcare premium in a high-quality, national PPO plan for US-based employees.
 For international employees, we will work with you if you're not covered by your national health plan.

 • Worry-free sick days.
 If you're sick, take the time off to get well.
 Just let your manager know as soon as practicable.